 Be patient with yourself.
 Growth takes time, effort, and patience.
 All of your coping skills, behavior patterns, and self-perceptions have been learned and reinforced over a long period of time, so change can be difficult and slow at times.

 Ask questions.
-Ask questions about the counseling process, any methods used by the counselor, or about any other services at CRS.
-Your counselor is there to assist you.
+Ask questions about the counseling process, any methods used by the clinician, or about any other services at CRS.
+Your clinician is there to assist you.